Ritz Newspaper: Gossip

 Although Ritz Newspaper's policy was to avoid paying their contributing editors, including photojournalist Clement Barclay, established writers like Clive James and Peter York contributed to the magazine, as occasionally did established pop and rock stars such as George Michael.

 Fashion

 Ritz Newspaper was a showcase for fashion photography.
 David Bailey took the pictures.
-His wife, Marie Helvin, and other celebrity fashion models modelled, and Patrick Lichfield and other top photographers, worked for Ritz.
+His wife, Marie Helvin, and other celebrity fashion models modelled, and Patrick Lichfield and other top photographers, such as Barry Lategan worked for Ritz.

 Celebrity

-The majority of the celebrity interviews were in question and answer format, and included David Cassidy (interviewed by George Michael), Sammy Davis, Jr., Gore Vidal, Paul McCartney and Frank Zappa.
+The majority of the celebrity interviews were in question and answer format, and included David Cassidy (interviewed by George Michael), Sammy Davis Jr., Gore Vidal, Paul McCartney and Frank Zappa.

 Advertising

 Ritz Newspaper specialised in celebrity advertising campaigns.
 Olympus Cameras, Leonard the society hairdresser, and Manolo Blahnik all took out regular campaigns.
 Schumi advertised in every issue of Ritz, except for the first issue.